gambuzzi/local-broadcast/README.md

 # local-broadcast

-A library to send message to all instances of the current running program on local LAN
+A python library to send message to all instances of the current running program on local LAN

+## WIP

+Work in progress, not ready for use yet.